oahull0112/oahull0112.github.io/docs/Documentation/Libraries/deepdive.md

 ### Modifying the Makefile for HDF5

 Because HDF5 is an optional library, we could compile the code now if we wanted to.
-However, for the sake of practice, let’s uncomment the block in the make.include file related to HDF5 and repeat the exercise of linking a library:
+However, for the sake of practice, let’s uncomment the block in the makefile.include file related to HDF5 and repeat the exercise of linking a library:

 ```
 # HDF5-support (optional but strongly recommended)